ashleychristen/LingoBuddy/README.md

 ## Technologies Used
 **Google Cloud Speech-to-Text**: For transcribing the child’s spoken words into text.

-**OpenAI API**: For translating the child’s text and generating appropriate responses.
+**OpenAI API**: For translating the child’s text and generating appropriate responses based on emotion and culture.

-**SpeechGen.io**: For converting Elmo’s responses into spoken audio.
+**SpeechGen.io**: For converting Elmo’s responses into spoken audio in various languages.

 **OpenCV** + **DeepFace**: For real-time facial emotion recognition.